This Category has no FAQ yet

-Depending on your art, we will discuss with you whether we recommend regular picture framing glass, anti-reflective glass, museum or UV glass (which filters out 99% of ultraviolet rays).
-Premium reflection free and museum glass are magical.
+Depending on your art, we will discuss with you whether we recommend UV or museum glass.
+Both filter out 99% of ultraviolet rays.
+Premium reflection free museum glass is magical.
 Your art work will appear as if we didn’t use any glass at all.

 We only use Bainbridge Alphamat Artcare mats.
 They are museum quality and meet Library of Congress standards for conservation.
 To archivally mount art, we use japanese hinges, acid free tape, or acid free mounting corners.

 The number of mats per framed piece is dictated by the art itself.
 Typically at least two mats are used, but certainly more may be incorporated into the design if they enhance the art.